Digital-Business-Council/Digital-Business-Council.github.io/pages/tech-zone/interoperability-framework.md

 The 4-corner model works in the:

 + European procurement (OpenPEPPOL, where trading partners can exchange invoices)
-+ Telecommunications (2 phone users can be on 2 different networks and can still talk to one another, without one person paying the other person’s service provider)
++ Telecommunications (2 phone users can be on 2 different networks and can still talk to one another, without one person paying the other person’s service provider).
 + Banking or payment systems (the payment transaction between a payer and payee is facilitated by their own financial institutions).

 If you have any questions or wish to provide feedback please address to [contact@digitalbusinesscouncil.com.au](mailto:contact@digitalbusinesscouncil.com.au) we will direct your enquiry to the appropriate team.